 Watches and watches and watches and watches…

 It’s so monotone that you fear to open Instagram in public – people might start give you a look.

 So here is my Instagram account if you feel you need some more watches in your feed (we always do, don’t we?): The Slender Wrist on Instagram.

 I know, I’m not the best sponsor for your watch addiction… sorry!

-You now start to consider that dive watches, even if you found them ugly just a few months ago.
+You start to consider getting a dive watch, even if you found them ugly just a few months ago.

 But the opposite is true, too!

 There is just too many things going on on the dial, and you don’t enjoy it anymore.

 Maybe that’s the exact opposite for you, but you get the point.

 And you now start to appreciate simpler, more refined designs.
 All the while looking away from messy designs.

-- That minute hands?
+- That minute hand?
 Too short.